clllllllllllllll/clllllllllllllll/README.md

-# 💫 About Me:
+# About Me:
-🔭 I’m currently working as a Software Engineer Intern @ NHG working on full-stack, ai-enabled applications!
+🔭 I’m currently working as a Software Engineer Intern @ NHG working on full-stack applications!

 ## 🌐 Socials: